tommyli/home-energy/README.md

 Hobby project to procure all home energy data from electricity meter, solar panels and home battery for presentation and analysis.

+Unless one has the exact same home energy setup, this project will not be relevant.

 ## Getting Started

 ### Prerequisites